Trade Skill Programs

 - Complete an application for employment by clicking the “Apply Now” button on our website

-- Schedule an appointment with IEC to take the math and reading assessments
+- Schedule an appointment with IEC to take the math assessment

 - Pay a $20 non-refundable application fee (cash only)